 You can start building applications with the stack today!
 Making this happen requires collaboration between engineers and data scientists: The engineers need to set up the data, compute, and orchestration layers.
 Fear not: Our documentation for engineering includes customizable blueprints that help you get started.

 Once the foundational layers are in place, Metaflow wraps them in a human-friendly API, allowing data scientists to build applications without having to get their hands dirty with the infrastructure.
-Metaflow comes with a built-in versioning layer, as well as patterns for robust deployments, which empower data scientists to prototype and productionalize applications independently.
+Metaflow comes with a built-in versioning layer, as well as patterns for robust deployments, which empower data scientists to prototype and productionize applications independently.

 While the stack provides a robust scaffolding for applications, it doesn't build them by itself.
 It is still up to you, the data scientist, to understand business requirements, data, modeling constraints, and patterns of deployments.
 This can feel like a daunting job!

-Over many years, we have helped hundreds of data scientsts and engineers on our Slack who have asked a myriad of questions, some mundane and some very advanced, touching all layers of the stack.
+Over many years, we have helped hundreds of data scientists and engineers on our Slack who have asked a myriad of questions, some mundane and some very advanced, touching all layers of the stack.
 We are collecting these questions with answers on this site, so they can benefit you during your journey.

 If you need help with anything related to the stack and you can't find an answer quickly here, join our Slack for support!